Sebi1128/DAL_CS/README.md

 An explanatory configuration file can be found at `configs/default_config.yaml`.

-## Results

-The results are saved using the Weights and Biases system.

 ## Additional

+### Results by Weights and Biases

+The results are saved in both your local device in the folder named `wandb` and also Weights and Biases cloud.
+You can inspect the results directly on web or to use the local files, please check the [documentation](https://docs.wandb.ai/guides/track/public-api-guide) and code `visualization/plot_results.ipynb`.

 ### Variational Autoencoder Training
 The code also contains a seperate variational autoencoder trainer to use pretrained models.